 What makes a CLT project different from a traditional one?
 And how can you help ensure the team’s success?
 We’ve assembled our five key recommendations to help teams achieve a successful CLT project and a smooth overall process.
-To learn more about CLT’s big picture, check out our featured article in The Red Line.
+To learn more about CLT’s big picture, check out our featured article in The Connection.

 We regularly work with partners who place sustainability as a high priority.
 Highly-sustainable Cross-Laminated Timber (CLT) is attractive to environmental stewards and forward-thinkers.
 It’s also attractive to those wanting to generate jobs and create an economic impact, particularly in rural areas.
 As such, CLT recently won the attention of five Washington school districts.
 Partnering with Mahlum Architects and Walsh Construction Company, our team is executing $3.3 million of a $5.5 million program that’s using CLT for elementary classrooms.
 The initiative includes districts across the state including, Seattle, Sequim, Mount Vernon, and Wapato.
 Each features a single-story building made from large CLT panels and pre-fabricated bathrooms.

 We’re excited by this new material, and are dedicated to helping CLT gain traction in the Pacific Northwest.
 We learn more with each conference we attend, article we read, and project we work on, and we’re happy to share our learnings with you!